protonemedia/inertiajs-tables-laravel-query-builder/README.md

 });
 ```

-By default, the `selectFilter` will add a *no filter* option to the array.
-You may disable this, or specify a custom label for it.
+The `selectFilter` will, by default, add a *no filter* option to the array.
+You may disable this or specify a custom label for it.

 ```php
 Inertia::render('Page/Index')->table(function (InertiaTable $table) {